For Fans of The Expanse Who Love Romance

 - Political or external pressure that forces choices between the relationship and everything else

-- Forced proximity that the world generates naturally — ships, missions, necessity — not convenience
+- Forced proximity that the world generates naturally (ships, missions, necessity) rather than convenience

 The best enemies to lovers slow burn space operas understand this instinctively.
 The attraction and the threat run on the same engine.